doryzx/doryzx/README.md

 ## Hi, I'm Dory!
+I'm a :
-- 🚀 Dev Degree Intern at Shopify
+- 🚀 Dev Degree Intern @ Shopify
-- 🏫 CS student at Carleton University
+- 🏫 CS student @ Carleton University

 <!--
 **doryzx/doryzx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.